Ariel Winter Poses In A Skintight Dress For ‘Weird’ New Instagram Photo

 Ariel Winter looked gorgeous and glamorous as she posed in a tight dress for her latest Instagram update.
 However, the Modern Family star deemed her body placement in the photo “weird.”

 In the stunning snapshot, Ariel is seen rocking a form-fitting dress that boasted stripes in colors such as blue, pink, black, orange, and yellow.
-The dress showcased the actress’ curvy booty, toned arms, and gave fans a peek at her legs while she posed with her back to the camera.
+The dress showcased the actress’s curvy booty and toned arms and gave fans a peek at her legs while she posed with her back to the camera.

 Ariel had her long, dark brown hair parted in the center and styled in cascading waves that fell down her back and brushed over her shoulders.
 Her makeup also appeared to be on point with defined eyebrows, long lashes, a bronzed glow, pink blush on her cheeks, and a dark pink lipstick.